 Announced 30 June 2017 - As part of Sophos’ ongoing product lifecycle review process, we plan to update the platforms that are supported by the Sophos Anti-Virus for Linux and UNIX offerings.
 The changes are designed to enable Sophos to provide the strongest protection for the most popular platforms, and will affect the following:

 Applies to the following Sophos products and versions Central Managed Threat Response [MTR] for Linux

 The number of customers requiring Anti-Virus capabilities for legacy UNIX platforms continues to decline.
 Sophos plans to support the most popular platforms going forward, and plans to retire support for HP-UX.

 The latest versions of many popular Linux distributions are now only available for 64-bit platforms.
-With the exception of Red Hat Enterprise Linux 6, Sophos plans to support only 64-bit versions of Linux distributions going forward.
+After June 30, 2018, with the exception of Red Hat Enterprise Linux 6, Sophos Anti-Virus for Linux will support 64-bit versions of Linux distributions only.